Stacey Abrams to join Howard University in role focused on race, politics

 Abrams became nationally known for energizing reluctant voters and building support for Democratic candidates with intensive efforts aimed at both rural and urban areas.
 Some presidential candidates sought out her expertise in voter mobilization in recent years, and she was considered a likely vice-presidential candidate for Joe Biden.

-In 2018, Abrams lost by less than 2 percent of the vote when she sought to become the country's first Black female governor.
+In 2018, Abrams lost by less than 2% of the vote when she sought to become the country's first Black female governor.
 In November, Abrams lost her rematch to the incumbent, Republican Gov. Brian Kemp.
 She had previously served as Democratic leader of the Georgia General Assembly.

 Abrams said she has carved out a career that has included public policy, political leadership, social justice, activism, organizing and listening, as well as work in business, in entertainment and for the environment.